k00617500/SCM-for-WVSU/README.md

 ### 9. Feedback & Contributions
 - Report bugs via the **Issues** tab on GitHub
-- Pull requests are welcome for minor improvements or documentation
+- You may **submit improvements or suggestions** via Pull Request
-- For deployment concerns, contact the developers via email listed above
+- Need help with setup?
+Contact the **developer email** listed in the About section

 ---